CesiumGS/cesium-native/README.md

 #### Regenerate glTF and 3D Tiles classes

-Much of the code in `CesiumGltf`, `Cesium3DTiles`, `CesiumGltfReader`, `Cesium3DTilesReader`, and `CesiumQuantizedMeshTerrain` is generated from the standards' JSON Schema specifications.
+Much of the code in `CesiumGltf`, `Cesium3DTiles`, `CesiumGltfReader`, `CesiumGltfWriter`, `Cesium3DTilesReader`, `Cesium3DTilesWriter`, and `CesiumQuantizedMeshTerrain` is generated from the standards' JSON Schema specifications.
 To regenerate the code:

 * Make sure you have a relatively recent version of Node.js installed.
 * Install dependencies by running: